rsbaher1/Pedestrian-Safety-Reporting/CONTRIBUTING.md

   - BSD 2-clause license
   - MPL 2.0
   - LGPL version 2.1 and version 3

+## Style Guide
+Please start the commit message with
+:sparkles: when adding a new feature.
+:bug: when fixing a bug

+## Code of Conduct
+Please adhere to this project's code of conduct (see CODE_OF_CONDUCT.md) in all your interactions with the project.

+## Contributors
+Anja Slama

 ## Questions?
 If you have questions, please contact us at anja.slama@ucalgary.ca